Current Projects

 Data and Cities as Complex Adaptive Systems (DACAS) |

-DACAS seeks to promote a more holistic approach through the integration of a wide range of data sources.
-By bringing together an international group of researchers from a range of different fields, the project supports the development of an innovative and cross-disciplinary set of tools to gather and interpret emerging data sources.
-The findings will benefits policy-makers, academics and other actors seeking to develop evidence-based responses to urban issues through the use of open data sources. -
+This project sought to promote a more holistic approach through the integration of a wide range of data sources.
+It brought together an international group of researchers from a range of different fields, and supported the development of an innovative and cross-disciplinary set of tools to gather and interpret emerging data sources.
+The focus was to develop findings that can support evidence-based responses to urban issues through the use of open data sources. -

 |